Mirabales: Sectors

 Barrios (which are, in contemporary times, roughly comparable to minor civil divisions) in turn are further subdivided into smaller local populated place areas/units called sectores (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.

 The following sectors are in Mirabales barrio:

-Carretera 433, Sector Quebrada Las Cañas, Sector Los Pérez, and Sector Núñez.
+Carretera 433, Sector Israel Hernández, Sector Los Pérez, Sector Núñez, and Sector Quebrada Las Cañas.